37th AVN Awards: Major awards

-Angela White won the night's main award, for Female Performer of the Year, becoming the first person ever to win this trophy three times in a row.
+Angela White won the night's main award, for Female Performer of the Year, becoming the first person to win this trophy three times in a row.
 Writing for The Daily Beast columnist Aurora Snow commented of her achievement, "she became the first woman ever to win three consecutive years; an unusual accolade for any female performer to receive".

 Maitland Ward, a mainstream actress-turned pornographic actress who previously starred as Rachel McGuire on the sitcom Boy Meets World and Jessica Forrester on the soap opera The Bold and the Beautiful, was recognized with multiple awards at the ceremony.
-Ward first debuted in the adult film industry in 2019 and became the brand ambassador of the adult content creator Deeper.
+Ward debuted in the adult film industry in 2019 and became the brand ambassador of the adult content creator Deeper.
 Ward had a starring role in the adult production Drive directed by Kayden Kross.
 Drive was Ward's first feature film role in the adult industry.
 Ward took honors for Best Supporting Actress, Best Three-Way Sex Scene, and Favorite Camming Cosplayer.
 She frequently attends comic book conventions and participates in cosplay.
 Kayden Cross took Best Director - Dramatic Production for Drive, as well as Director of the Year after a prior win in the same category the year before.

 The 37th AVN Awards was the first time a film from Greece was recognized with a nomination for Best Foreign Production.
 Adult film industry director Dimitris Sirinakis, commonly known within the industry as the Greek King of Porn, and his production company Sirina Productions received the nomination.
 Sirinakis was nominated for his film, Filthy Rich Games.

 Natalie Mars received the award for Transgender Performer of the Year.
 Additionally, the film starring Mars, Transfixed: Natalie Mars Showcase, won the award for Best Transgender Production.
 Mars was also voted Favorite Trans Cam Star and Favorite Trans Porn Star.
 Mars joined the adult industry four and a half years prior, and had previously received nominations for Performer of the Year in the three previous AVN Awards.

 Axel Braun, a prior inductee to the AVN Hall of Fame, garnered the award for Best Parody for his film in the Wicked Comix series, Captain Marvel XXX: An Axel Braun Parody.
 This was his tenth win in the category in a row.
 The same film also won awards for Best Special Effects and Best Makeup for Dusty Lynn, Best Soundtrack, and Best Transgender One-on-One Sex Scene for Kenzie Taylor and Aubrey Kate.